Can AI ever rival human creativity? Here’s what the science says

 How does the discriminator know what a human looks like?
 Well, you feed it many examples of pictures of a real person before you start the task.
 Based on the feedback of the discriminator, the generator improves its algorithm and suggests a new picture.
 This process goes on and on until the discriminator decides that the pictures look close enough to the picture examples it has learned.
 These generated pictures come extremely close to real people.

 But even if machines can create innovations from data, this does not mean that they are likely to steal all the spark of human creativity any time soon.
-Innovation is a problem-solving process – for innovation to happen, problems are combined with solutions.
-Humans can go either direction – they start with a problem and solve it, or they take a solution and try to find new problems for it.
+Innovation is a problem-solving process–for innovation to happen, problems are combined with solutions.
+Humans can go either direction–they start with a problem and solve it, or they take a solution and try to find new problems for it.

 An example for the latter type of innovation is the Post-it note.
 An engineer developed an adhesive that was much too weak and was sitting on his desk.
 Only later a colleague realized that this solution could help prevent his notes falling out of his scores during choir practice.